nrfconnect/sdk-nrf/samples/tfm/tfm_secure_peripheral/README.rst

         SPP: send message: Success
         SPP: process signals: Success

-The sample displays the following output in the console from the firmware in NSPE:
+The sample displays the following output in the console from the firmware in SPE:

 .. code-block:: console